elrnv/softy/softy-hdk/README.md

 ### Windows

 Building on Windows requires a few extra steps.
+These instructions are written specifically for Houdini 19.x.
+Other versions may require different versions for Visual Studio and Intel MKL.

-1. Install Houdini 19.0 or later.
+1. Install Houdini 19.x.

 2. Launch Houdini to install an appropriate license.
 If this step is skipped the command-line steps below may faily or hang indefinitely.